Updated: Dec 21, 2020

 Most sand in the tropical forest is a deep occur yellow, but here, it is almost like the coral white sand by the beach!
 Thus reflecting the emerald green of the forest surrounding the pool!
 (I wonder why it is called the blue lagoon and not green)

 Note: There is perhaps a reason why among all these parks, Bukit Wawasan is the most pristine.
 It is in fact this park sits on private land leased out to a nearby local university, University Putra Malaysia (UPM) since the 1990s, for 80 years, as a living “laboratory” for students to conduct research.
-Therefore if you are caught by a patrolling ranger, the possibilities are that he may ask you to leave?
+Therefore if you are caught by a patrolling ranger, the possibilities are that he may ask you to leave or fine as you are trespassing!
 But whatever it is, leave only footprints behind and take your trash away!

 Each and every one of these parks are unique.
 Their fragile beauty, and the future of their existence are in our hands and we should be the vanguards to allow them to strive for generations to come!